 What type of solids should I start with?

 There are a few key nutrients to make sure you’re providing in your baby’s diet: zinc, iron, vitamin D, and fat (specifically DHA).
 No matter which method of feeding you plan on using (baby led weaning, spoon feeding, combination), it is crucial to make sure that your child is getting these nutrients.
-While it is crucial that your baby gets these nutrients, you don’t need to force feed them!
+While you should focus on offering these nutrients, you don’t need to force feed them!
 It’s all about the Division of Responsibility.
 Your job is to offer these foods often to give your child ample opportunities to eat them.

-- Zinc is required for proper growth and development.
+Zinc is required for proper growth and development.
 It is naturally found in animal products such as beef, pork, and chicken.
 It is also found in nuts, chickpeas, and dairy.
 Some breakfast cereals will have added zinc as well.
+Many zinc-containing foods also contain choline, which is important for brain development.
+Focusing on one nutrient tends to give adequate intakes of both.

-- Fat is a key energy source for rapid growth in babies.
+Fat is a key energy source for rapid growth in babies.
 This does not mean we should be serving up french fries with every meal.
 We really want to focus on the fat profile.
+It’s important to get a variety of fats like those found in avocados and in fatty fish.
 DHA specifically is especially important for brain and eye development.
 This is generally found in fatty fish and fortified eggs.
 Plant sources of omega 3 fatty acids tend to be poorly converted into DHA, so vegetarians may need to supplement.
 Some plant sources are flax seed, walnuts, chia seeds, and some beans.

 So how does this translate to actual meals?
 Try to offer an iron containing food with every meal.
 Many iron containing foods also contain zinc.
 Make sure there is some fat with every meal.
 As much as possible, try to get a fat with some omega 3 fatty acids in it.
 A serving of fatty fish will contain iron, zinc, vitamin D, and omega 3 fatty acids.
+Check out my FREE Balanced Plate Guide to get some meal inspiration!
 I go over all of this in more detail in my Starting Solids Made Easy Course and E-Book.

 What do I need to avoid?